 Since the rollout of the mRNA COVID vaccines began late last year, many have been wondering if it's safe to get the vaccine while pregnant.
-The American College of Obstetrics and Gynecology, the Centers for Disease Control and Prevention, and the World Health Organization all agree the COVID vaccine is safe for those who are pregnant, and now current research finds no evidence that the Pfizer-BioNTech or Moderna vaccines pose serious risks during pregnancy.
+The American College of Obstetrics and Gynecology (ACOG), the Society for Maternal-Fetal Medicine (SMFM), the Centers for Disease Control and Prevention and the World Health Organization all agree the COVID vaccine is safe for those who are pregnant, based on current research, which finds no evidence that the Pfizer-BioNTech or Moderna vaccines pose serious risks during pregnancy.

 Pregnant people with COVID-19 are more likely to be admitted into the intensive care unit and need respiratory support compared to non-pregnant people of the same age.
 COVID-19 also increases the risk of premature birth.
 According to the WHO, 1 in 4 of all babies born to women with COVID-19 was admitted to a neonatal intensive care unit.

 The study reviewed data on 35,691 pregnant people between December 14, 2020 to February 28, 2021 from the CDC's V-safe program, as well as data from the CDC's Vaccine Adverse Event Reporting System (VAERS).
 Pregnant participants were between 16-54 years old.

 Within the V-safe group, there were 3,958 pregnant participants.
 Data shows 827 completed pregnancies, 115 experienced pregnancy loss (13.9% of study participants; versus 10% to 26% in the general population), and 712 of them had a live birth (86.1%).
 Preterm births occurred in 9.4% of participants (as compared to 8% to 15% in the general population) and only 3.2% of these were small gestational age (as compared to 3% to 5% in the general population).
 There were no neonatal deaths reported.